Policy on Appointment to Graduate Faculty Status

 iii) The Faculty Member has not taught at the graduate level or served as primary graduate advisor over the immediate past period of four years.

-Following the Review Process outlined in [C] above, the Dean will make his/her recommendation to the Assistant Vice-President (Graduate Studies and Program Quality Assurance) who will decide, in consultation with the Provost, if restrictions will be placed on aspects of the Faculty Member’s graduate education activities, or Graduate Faculty status is to be placed in non-active status, or revoked.
+Following the Review Process outlined in [C] above, the Dean will make their recommendation to the Assistant Vice-President (Graduate Studies) who will decide, in consultation with the Provost, if restrictions will be placed on aspects of the Faculty Member’s graduate education activities, or Graduate Faculty status is to be placed in non-active status, or revoked.

 The Dean will be informed immediately, to ensure implementation of the decision.
 A Faculty Member placed in non-active status or whose status is revoked may not teach graduate courses or serve on Graduate Advisory or Examination Committees.

-A Faculty Member whose Graduate Faculty status has been deactivated, or where restrictions on his/her graduate education activities have been in place, or where status has been revoked, may reapply for reactivation, or removal of restrictions, or reinstatement of his/her previous Graduate Faculty status, in accordance with the process outlined in [B] above.
+A Faculty Member whose Graduate Faculty status has been deactivated, or where restrictions on their graduate education activities have been in place, or where status has been revoked, may reapply for reactivation, or removal of restrictions, or reinstatement of their previous Graduate Faculty status, in accordance with the process outlined in [B] above.